Handling SQL Nulls with Two-Valued Logic: Introduction

 \section{Introduction}

-To process data with nulls, SQL uses a three-valued logic (3VL).
-This is one of the most often criticized aspects of the language, and one that is very confusing to programmers.
+To process data with nulls, SQL uses a three-valued logic (3VL), with an additional truth value {\em unknown}.
+This is one of the most often criticized aspects of the language, and one that is very confusing to programmers \cite{BrassG06}.
 Database texts are full of damning statements about the treatment of nulls, such as the inability to explain them in a ``comprehensible'' manner \cite{datedarwen-sql}, their tendency to ``ruin everything'' \cite{celko} and outright recommendations to ``avoid nulls'' \cite{date2005}.
 The latter, however, is often not possible: in large volumes of data, incompleteness is hard to avoid.

-Issues related to null handling stem from the fact that we do not naturally think in terms of a three-valued logic; rather, we try to categorize facts as either true or false.
-Once the third truth value -- in the case of SQL, {\em unknown} -- enters the picture, our usual logic often proves faulty, leading to errors and unexpected behavior.